darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 Before starting your Kaizen journey, gather measurements of your project to act as your baseline.
 We need a baseline to understand what impact we've had and validate whether the hypothesis was correct.

-In future posts I'll discuss some of the Kaizen moments I've witnessed on projects.
+In future posts I'll discuss some of the Kaizen moments I've witnessed on projects and the techniques used to measure.